Connect with us

 By John Lyons

-KEVIN Nugent reckons now is the perfect time to shed the ‘caretaker’ tag and become the main man – and leading to the League Two is his aim.
+KEVIN Nugent reckons now is the perfect time to shed the ‘caretaker’ tag and become the main man – and leading Barnet to the League Two is his aim.

 Barnet lost manager Martin Allen to National League big-spenders Eastleigh at the start of December, with Rossi Eames and Henry Newman holding the fort in the meantime.

-But now Bees chairman Tony Kleanthous has given Nugent the chance to take the reins until the end of the season, with Eames assisting him.
+But now chairman Tony Kleanthous has given Nugent the chance to take the reins until the end of the season, with Eames assisting him.
 Often, new managers are appointed when clubs are in a relegation battle, but that’s not the case at the north London club.

 Heading into last Saturday’s big game against Portsmouth at The Hive, Barnet were 11th in the table, just three points off the play-offs.
 It makes it an enticing opportunity for Nugent.